altwalker/altwalker/docs/index.rst

 them.
 It relies on `GraphWalker <http://graphwalker.github.io/>`_ to generate paths through your tests graph.

-Welcome to AltWalker's documentation.
 Get started with :doc:`installation` and then get an quick overview with the :doc:`quickstart`.
 There is also a list of :doc:`how-tos` and a list of runnable :doc:`examples`.
 The rest of the documentation describes how to use each feature of AltWalker in more details.

 Join our Gitter chat room `here <https://gitter.im/altwalker/community>`_ to chat with us or with other members of the community.